 WHAT IS JUVEDERM ULTRA PLUS XC?

-If you are looking for a well-established, highly adaptable filler treatment that is suitable for treating facial wrinkles and folds, look no further than Juvederm Ultra Plus XC.
+If you are looking for a well-established, highly adaptable dermal fillers treatment that is suitable for treating facial wrinkles and folds, look no further than Juvederm Ultra Plus XC.
 Manufactured by Allergan, this implantable dermal filler is a sterile, biodegradable, nonpyrogenic, viscoelastic, clear, colourless, homogeneous gel implant that is manufactured using proprietary Hyalacross Technology that utilises high-molecular weight hyaluronic acid chains that are highly cross-linked.
 This product is a malleable, smooth gel that flows easily and consistently into the skin and provides a predictable result, unlike other hyaluronic acid fillers that have a gel consistency that is granular.
 Juvederm Ultra Plus XC is formulated with 0.3% preservative-free lidocaine for the management of pain during the procedure.

 WHAT IS IT USED FOR?